LptCai/LptCai.github.io/_posts/2017-06-25-you-are-slaves.markdown

 ---

 Today we are going to talk about the topic on power abusing.
 We hold the view that people want to do what is right, so they will avoid abusing power.

 >To begin with US system of checks and balance, in the system set up by the U.S. Constitution, the national government is divided into three branches: legislative, executive, and judicial.
-The three branches are distinct and have checks and balances on each other.
+The three branches are distinct and have checks and balances on each other.<br>

->Next, we will figure out some tips followed:
+>Next, we will figure out some tips followed:<br>
 >We want to do what is right, and we need power to achieve our goals.
 When talking about goals, for government, they want to keep a relatively peaceful domestic political environment.
-While for individuals, they are pursuing justice and persisting principles.
+While for individuals, they are pursuing justice and persisting principles.<br>

->Now we are clear of definitions, next I will demonstrate from the following four aspects: the history of formation of American spirits, democracy, American culture and people’s principle, social norm and social system.
+>Now we are clear of definitions, next I will demonstrate from the following four aspects: the history of formation of American spirits, democracy, American culture and people’s principle, social norm and social system.<br>
 >In the former two parts, we will concentrate on the subjectivity of individuals.
-In this part, you will make a better understanding of the phrase” people want do what is right, they will avoid abusing power.”
+In this part, you will make a better understanding of the phrase” people want do what is right, they will avoid abusing power.”<br>

->In the last two parts, you will learn what Americans have done to avoid abusing power.
+>In the last two parts, you will learn what Americans have done to avoid abusing power. <br>
 >To be specific, first, human nature formed through American history shows us people’s belief in pursuing justice and freedom.
-Second, > the realization of democracy in America proves that people manage to avoid abusing power, Third, an internal restriction both to > individuals and governments formed from America culture, which avoid power being abused.
-Last but not least, social norms and systems > play a more important role in restricting power.
+Second, the realization of democracy in America proves that people manage to avoid abusing power, Third, an internal restriction both to individuals and governments formed from America culture, which avoid power being abused.
+Last but not least, social norms and systems play a more important role in restricting power.  <br>
 >To sum up, people want to do what is right, and they have made efforts to avoid power being abused. such as legislations and making rules.